wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.3 :09-Aug-2021 by Dave Bernazzani (wavemotion)
+  * Massive overhaul of the non-bank-switched engine so now the older DS-Lite and DS-Phat will run many games at full speed.

 V4.2 :02-Aug-2021 by Dave Bernazzani (wavemotion)
   * New overlay graphic for Star Raiders (plus manual)
   * A half dozen odd games got their controllers straightened out